Cockerton: Amenities, facilities and services

 A selection of mostly independent retailers are based around this area with some chain stores such as a Co-operative food store and a post office.
 There is local pubs, chemists, a florist, a fruiterer, bakers, butchers, a discount food store, barbers, cafés, estate agents, insurance brokers and financial advisers.
-A new Coral betting shop has replaced the Blockbusters DVD rental store.

 Cockerton Library has been housed in an award-winning building from 1970.

 There are several churches on and adjacent to the green, including St. Mary's CofE, Holy Family Roman Catholic and Cockerton Methodist Church.

 Cockerton Band

 The village is also home to the historic Cockerton Prize Silver Band.
 The band was established in 1863, when James Hoggett, a local music teacher, brought a number of young Cockerton men together to form a small band.
 The band was originally known as "The Chickens" but was changed later by Hoggett to "reflect the true values of the band".
 The band still rehearse twice a week and are regularly out performing.